Chaymee/connected-vehicle-data-generator/README.md

 ## How to run the generator

 1. run `npm install` first to install all dependencies
-1. run `docker-compose --compatibility up -d` if you wish to start a Solace broker in your local environment
 1. run `node app.js` to start the generator

 ```bash